emilyvertosick/Statistics-Course/docs/07-week7.md

 ##  Chisq= 3.4  on 1 degrees of freedom, p= 0.07
 ```

 The `coxph` function (from `survival`) is for regression analyses.
-For example, a unvariate regression for the effects of "drug" on survival:
+For example, a univariate regression for the effects of "drug" on survival:

 ```r